davidmorford/iOSDesignStencils/Readme.md

 ## History

+### 1.6 - March 18, 2011

+* Add iPad 2 stencil to UI and Wireframes
+* Remove app width UIPickers in iPad stencil.
+Use Popover controllers.
+* Change backing color of stencil canvases to a light gray as OG Pro 5.2.3 appears to be ignoring stencil background colors.
+* Lighten or darken existing shapes to ensure visibility.

 ### 1.5 - February 5, 2011

 * Shorter stencil file names for better readability in desktop and iPad stencil libraries.